jaydenc3399/sep10-freedom-project/blog/entry05.md

     }
 }
 ```
 I combined my understanding of keyframes and other things that I learned here like the trasnform property and translate.
-These keyframes created a change in the animation at different points into the animation as seen in the percentage tiles at 100% it turns blue and the width and height changes at that specific time, the `translateX` moves the shape along a x plane like in math.
+These keyframes create a change in the animation at different points in the animation as seen in the percentage tiles at 100% it turns blue and the width and height changes at that specific time, the `translateX` moves the shape along a x plane like in math.

 ---